codyngpriest/alx-higher_level_programming/0x00-python-hello_world/README.md

 5. Print string
 Completes this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.

+6. Play with strings
+Completes this source code to print Welcome to Holberton School!